smarinsek/EN.535.610.81.SP23-Project/README.txt

 ---------------------------------------------------------------------------------------------------

-UNDERSTANDING THE PHENOMENA
+UNDERSTANDING THE PHENOMENA AND MODEL
-- To better understand the phenomena that this package models, refer to the cold_xrays_explaination.pdf.
+- To better understand the phenomena that this package models, refer to the cold_xrays_explaination_and_model.pdf.
 This document also contains several questions to check readers' understanding.

 ---------------------------------------------------------------------------------------------------